EllaMasoudi/JavaScript_Projects/README.md

 # JavaScript_Projects
-These projects are wrietten in JavaScript language.
+These projects are written in JavaScript language.